-"Winter, somewhere in rural Eastern Europe, The Wolf’s House stands isolated in no-mans land, engulfed by a fierce blizzard.
-Be-sieged by war Mrs Wolf throws open the stable door and watches the carnage unfold as a battle is waged on her doorstep .
-Mr Wolf sits by the window next to a table, awaiting destiny.
-Propaganda posters flutter on the mural behind him as creatures of the forest seeking sanctuary from the conflict, play innocently at his feet.
-The chimes of the cuckoo clock are silenced by a cacophony of gunfire as the soldiers fight on through the snow"
+Winter, somewhere in Eastern Europe during World War II, the Wolf’s House stands isolated in no-mans land.
+Engulfed by a fierce blizzard, a battle between enemy soldiers is being waged on the doorstep.
+The occupants be-sieged, Mrs Wolf throws open the stable door and watches the carnage unfold.
+Mr Wolf sits by the window, awaiting his destiny.
+Propaganda posters pinned to a mural behind him flutter in the icy breeze swirling around the cottage, as creatures of the forest seeking sanctuary from the conflict, play innocently at his feet.
+The chimes of the cottage cuckoo clock are drowned by a cacophony of gunfire as the soldiers fight on through the snow.

-Propaganda Poster "Save Us"!
-Biro drawing and montage of Soviet propaganda poster 'Red Army Soldier, Save Us!' by Viktor Koretsky, 1943
+Propaganda Poster "Save Us"! montage of original Biro drawings of Lily and Soviet propaganda poster 'Red Army Soldier, Save Us!' by Viktor Koretsky, 1943

 Interior view with 'East Meets West - Forests' Memories' mural, propaganda posters, model animals and Mr Wolf